Utility Locating: Vacuum Excavation vs. Ground Penetrating Radar and Electromagnetic Location

 Electromagnetic Locating

 What is it?
-Technology used to trace utility lines like natural gas, fiber optic, street and traffic lights, water mains, and more.
-With this method, operators connect a transmitter directly onto the utility which pushes a frequency through the utility.
-Later on the surface, the operator uses a receiver that searches for the specific signal sent by the transmitter.
-Wherever the operator finds the signal is where the specific utility is.
-Electromagnetic locating is particularly adept at finding specific utilities accurately, making marking utilities accurate.
+Technology is used to trace utility lines, including natural gas, fiber optic, street and traffic lights, water mains, and more.
+With this method, operators connect a transmitter directly to the utility, which pushes a frequency through the utility.
+Later on, the surface, the operator uses a receiver that searches for the specific signal sent by the transmitter.
+Wherever the operator finds the signal, that is where the specific utility is.
+Electromagnetic locating is particularly adept at accurately locating specific utilities, ensuring accurate marking of utilities.

-Downfalls: If the utility cannot be located on the surface to connect the transmitter to, operators may have to use a passive form of electromagnetic radar which is less accurate.
+Downfalls: If the utility cannot be located on the surface to connect to, operators may have to use a passive form of electromagnetic radar, which is less accurate.

-Additionally, electromagnetic locating cannot find non-metallic utilities or objects underground, which can be a major hazard.
+Additionally, electromagnetic locating cannot detect non-metallic utilities or objects underground, which can pose a significant hazard.

 Electromagnetic Location